Skip to main content

 Scene Authoring

-Eight tools for classifying content, generating structured scenes from briefs, validating choreography, compiling motion timelines, and authoring editorial canvas layouts.
+Nine tools for classifying content, generating structured scenes from briefs, validating choreography, compiling motion timelines, and authoring editorial canvas and product-UI surface layouts.

 analyze_scene